 Hybrid courses combine traditional classroom or laboratory instruction with some online components delivered through the Internet.
 Online assignments may either enhance course activities or replace some regularly scheduled class meetings.

-Students enrolling in Internet courses should have word processing and e-mail skills, access to the Internet, and successful completion of prior college hours.
-Exceptions to this policy must be approved by the instructor and the Senior Vice Chancellor for Learning and Instruction.
+Students enrolling in Internet courses should have word processing, e-mail skills, and access to the Internet.
+For further information, contact the Office of Academic Affairs.

 Grade Reports